xian-network/docs/src/smart-contracts/contract-cheat-sheet.md

 def calculate():
     some_value = 0

     # This will not work.
-The transaction will result in an error because
+The transaction will fail because
     # it's not allowed to use exceptions in smart contracts.
     try:
         return 100 / some_value